4chain-ag/go-overlay-services/README.md

 - 🔁 **Reproducibility** in CI/CD and local setups
 - 🧹 **Maintainability** with centralized workflow updates

-### Available Tasks
+### 🔑 Available Tasks

 - **`execute-unit-tests`**
   Runs all unit tests with fail-fast, vet checks, and disables caching for fresh results.

 - **`oapi-codegen`**
-  Generates HTTP server code and models from the OpenAPI spec to keep API and code in sync.
+  Generates HTTP server code and models from the OpenAPI spec to keep the API and code in sync.

 - **`swagger-doc-gen`**
-  Bundles the OpenAPI spec into a single YAML file, ready for validation and docs tools.
+  Bundles the OpenAPI spec into a single YAML file, ready for validation and documentation tools.

 - **`swagger-ui-up`**
   Bundles, validates, and starts Swagger UI with Docker Compose for interactive API exploration.